 Using multiple plastic bags every time we grocery shop is a huge waste of plastic.
 But what’s the alternative?
 Reusable cloth bags that are both sturdy and trendy!
 Have workers decorate them like with the water bottles, or simply challenge them to find their own and replace the excessive amount of plastic ones hanging out under the kitchen sink.

 Ask workers bring in things they no longer want, like clothes, shoes, household items and more.
 Create a donation pile rather than throwing them out and having them end up in a dump.

 Cut back while brushing your teeth, washing your hands, washing dishes, taking showers, washing your car and more.
 Have workers share how they’ve been going about this to inspire others to do the same.

 As an office, challenge yourselves to use the air conditioning less when it’s hot and the heat less when it’s cold.
 Turn lights off when they are not being in use, and, if not already implemented in your workplace, install energy saving lights that turn off when motion has not been sensed in a certain amount of time.
 Replace old light bulbs with newer, energy saving ones.

 Hold your office accountable for the future.
 Don’t just protect the Earth during Earth day (or week!)
 Make it a priority to continue these new methods and make them company policy.

-The Earth Day holiday serves a wonderful purpose of getting the world excited about protecting our planet.
+The Earth Day holiday serves the wonderful purpose of getting the world excited about protecting our planet.
 But the larger goal behind the holiday is to promote this type of activity every day.
 Challenge yourself to take these Earth Day practices and make them an everyday habit.
-Clean up trash on your morning run, turn off the water when you brush your teeth, ride with friends when you’re heading the same direction.
+Clean up trash on your morning run, turn off the water when you brush your teeth and ride with friends when you’re heading the same direction.
 Plant trees and build bird feeders.
 And challenge your friends, family and colleagues to do the same!